On this dayApr 11, 1913

 President Wilson Authorizes Segregation Within Federal Government

-Although implemented by his subordinates, President Wilson defended racial segregation in his administration as in the best interest of black workers.
-He maintained that harm was interjected into the issue only when black people were told that segregation was humiliation.
-Meanwhile, segregation in federal employment was seen as a significant blow to black Americans' rights and seemed to signify official Presidential approval of Jim Crow policies in the South.
+Although the plan was implemented by his subordinates, President Wilson defended racial segregation in his administration as in the best interest of Black workers.
+He maintained that harm was interjected into the issue only when Black people were told that segregation was humiliation.
+Meanwhile, segregation in federal employment was seen as a significant blow to Black Americans' rights and seemed to signify official presidential approval of Jim Crow policies in the South.

 Segregated lavatory signs were eventually removed after backlash that included organized protests by the NAACP—but discriminatory customs persisted, and there was little concrete evidence of actual policy reversal.
 The federal government continued to require photographs on civil service applications until 1940.